Updated in June 2018 for clarity and additional resources.

 Whenever you feel like the pressure is on and you have a ton of things to do, tap into your childlike self.
 Children have an enormous capacity for curiosity, creativity and openness.

 When you practice these tools you’ll feel anxiety subside, you’ll rev up your creativity and you’ll feel mentally and physically refreshed.
+As a result, you’ll not only feel better, but you’ll also be more productive.

 Let go of the pressure you’ve put on yourself with these three tips!